Jeff Judkins: Coaching career

 After retiring from professional basketball, Judkins became an executive with Safelite.

 As well as previously serving at BYU as a women's assistant coach to his predecessor Trent Shippen, and as the director of basketball operations, Judkins has also served as a men's assistant coach under Rick Majerus at the University of Utah.
+Judkins served as assistant coach for his alma mater men's basketball team from 1989 to 1999.
+After leaving Utah, he became assistant coach for BYU Cougars from 1999 to 2001 before being promoted to head coach, where he led the Cougars to 10 NCAA tournament appearances in his 21 years as head coach.
+Judkins retired from head coach of BYU at the conclusion of the 2021–22 season.
+After being retired for a year, Judkins became Utah Utes Assistant Coach of Player Development and Community Ambassador in September 2023.

 Personal life

-A member of the Church of Jesus Christ of Latter-day Saints, Judkins is married and has five children and 13 grandchildren.
+A member of the Church of Jesus Christ of Latter-day Saints, Judkins is married and has five children and 21 grandchildren.
 Judkins' brother, Jon, is currently the head coach of Division I Utah Tech in St. George, Utah He is a cousin of Danny Vranes, his teammate at Utah.